 I recommend anyone looking at getting into painting start with acrylic paints and then consider branching out to oils or watercolors.

 The general painting principles are the same across all mediums.
-The main difference is the techniques used to apply the paint.
+The main difference is the techniques used.
 Once you learn one medium at a competent level, you will find it easier and faster to pick up another medium.

 I also note it seems acrylic painting has a bit of a bad stigma in that people believe it is less prestigious than oil painting.
 This is due to the fact all the masters painted mostly in oils.
 But do not be fooled by this.
 Acrylic painting has come a long way and is a fantastic medium.
 There are many amazing artists who focus solely on acrylic painting.